 National Museum of Slovenia

 The impressive National Museum of Slovenia is housed in a lovely neo-Renaissance style palace, the most interesting and popular of Ljubljana's many museums.
-The permanent exhibition consists of archaeological material, displayed in chronological order, such as ancient Palaeolithic artefacts discovered in karst cave sites and even the only Egyptian mummy in Slovenia.
+Alongside fascinating temporary exhibits, the permanent exhibition consists of various artworks, alongside archaeological artefacts and displays, such as a 60,000-year-old "Neanderthal flute", ancient Palaeolithic artefacts discovered in karst cave sites, and the only Egyptian mummy in Slovenia.

 The National Museum is made up of three museums: the historic Presernova, the newer Metelkova, and the Natural History Museum.
 Visitors can explore just one or all three depending on their schedule, and combination tickets are available.